Principality of Turov

-Until the 12th century the principality was very closely associated with the principalities of Kiev and Volhynia.
+Until the 12th century, the principality was very closely associated with the principalities of Kiev and Volhynia.
 Later for a short period time until the Mongol invasion it enjoyed a wide degree of autonomy when it was annexed to the Kingdom of Galicia–Volhynia.
-In the 14th century it became part of the Grand Duchy of Lithuania, Ruthenia and Samogitia.
+In the 14th century, it became part of the Grand Duchy of Lithuania.

 History

 The Principality of Turov originated mainly from the Dregovich tribe and partially the Drevlyans.
 While circumstances of its creation are not clearly known, the Principality as mentioned in the Primary Chronicle existed in 980.
 According to the legend, the town of Turaŭ was founded around 950 (first mentioned in 980) by Varangian Prince Tur, a brother of Rogvolod (the first chronicled prince of Polatsk).

 Kiev Principality

 During the times of Vladimir the Great (980 - 1015), the city of Turov and the immediate vicinity became part of Kievan Rus.
 Around 988, Vladimir appointed his eight-year-old son, Sviatopolk I of Kiev, to be knyaz of Turov.
 Later, Vladimir jailed Sviatopolk for plotting to rebel.
 Shortly before Vladimir died, Sviatopolk was freed and, upon Vladimir's death, seized the mantle of Grand Prince of Rus.